History of Tuvalu: Cyclone Pam 2015

 Prior to the formation of Cyclone Pam, flooding from king tides, which peaked at 3.4 m on 19 February 2015, caused considerable road damage across the multi-island nation of Tuvalu.
 Between 10 and 11 March, tidal surges estimated to be 3–5 m associated with the cyclone swept across the low-lying islands of Tuvalu.
 The atolls of Nanumea, Nanumanga, Niutao, Nui, Nukufetau, Nukulaelae, and Vaitupu were affected.
 Significant damage to agriculture and infrastructure occurred.
 The outermost islands were hardest hit, with one flooded in its entirety.
 A state of emergency was subsequently declared on 13 March.
 Water supplies on Nui were contaminated by seawater and rendered undrinkable.
 An estimated 45 percent of the nation's nearly 10,000 people were displaced, according to Prime Minister Enele Sopoaga.

 New Zealand started providing aid to Tuvalu on 14 March.
 Owing to the severity of damage in the nation, the local chapter of the Red Cross enacted an emergency operation plan on 16 March which would focus on the needs of 3,000 people.
 The focus on the 81,873 CHF operation was to provide essential non-food items and shelter.
 Flights carrying these supplies from Fiji began on 17 March.
 Prime Minister Sopoaga stated that Tuvalu appeared capable of handling the disaster on its own and urged that international relief be focused on Vanuatu.
 Tuvalu's Disaster Coordinator, Suneo Silu, said the priority island is Nui as sources of fresh water were contaminated.
 On 17 March, the Taiwanese Ministry of Foreign Affairs announced a donation of US$61,000 in aid to Tuvalu.
-UNICEF and Australia delivered aid to Tuvalu.
+UNICEF and Australia also delivered aid to Tuvalu.

-As of 22 March, 71 families (40 percent of the population) of Nui remain displaced and were living in 3 evacuation centres or with other families and on Nukufetau, 76 people (13 percent of the population) remain displaced and were living in 2 evacuation centres.
-The Situation Report published on 30 March reported that on Nukufetau all the displaced people have returned to their homes.
+As of 22 March, 71 families (40 percent of the population) of Nui were displaced and were living in 3 evacuation centres or with other families and on Nukufetau, 76 people (13 percent of the population) were displaced and were living in 2 evacuation centres.
+The Situation Report published on 30 March reported that on Nukufetau all the displaced people had returned to their homes.
 Nui suffered the most damage of the three central islands (Nui, Nukufetau and Vaitupu); with both Nui and Nukufetau suffering the loss of 90% of the crops.
 Of the three northern islands (Nanumanga, Niutao, Nanumea), Nanumanga suffered the most damage, with 60–100 houses flooded and damage to the health facility.